AgustinSRG/PersonalMediaVault/backend/README.md

 To compile the code type:

 ```
-go build -o personal-media-vault
+go build -o pmv
 ```

-The build command will create a binary in the currenct directory, called `personal-media-vault`, or `personal-media-vault.exe` if you are using Windows.
+The build command will create a binary in the currenct directory, called `pmv`, or `pmv.exe` if you are using Windows.

 ## Usage

-In order to run the project, you can run the `personal-media-vault` binary.
+In order to run the project, you can run the `pmv` binary.

 In order to see the options, use:

 ```
-personal-media-vault --help
+pmv --help
 ```

 In order to run the daemon, use:

 ```
-personal-media-vault --daemon [OPTIONS]
+pmv --daemon [OPTIONS]
 ```